A Breakdown of the Benefits to Investing in Serviced Apartments

 Serviced flats are great in terms of the long-term resale, growth as well.
 It really works.

-Rob: Hopefully that gives you some context of why serviced accommodation can really can add some value to your potential portfolio.
+Rob: Hopefully that gives you some context of why serviced accommodation can really add some value to your potential portfolio.

 Any questions or anything, please feel free to ask, always happy to help.